 - Stomach illnesses from eating food that is not natural for them, such as with cattle fed only grain, or ducks force-fed to make foie gras.

 How can you help farmed animals?

 Higher standards are needed to protect animals and give them a life worth living.
 We need your help to tell farmers and politicians that animal lives matter!

-- Subscribe to our action alerts to be notified when you can help speak for farm animals
+- Subscribe to our action alerts to be notified when you can help speak for farmed animals

-- Help change laws and standards for farm animals on farms
+- Help change laws and standards for farmed animals on farms